XPRIZE/GLEXP-Team-RoboTutor-SystemBuild/README.md

 ### To start over:
 1. Run `xprize_uninstall.sh`.
-This will install all the RoboTutor apps, release kiosk mode, and release device ownership.
+This will uninstall all the RoboTutor apps, release kiosk mode, and release device ownership.

 #### Backdoor